-GUITAR SHOWCASE 2022: It's episode 4 of Pedalpocalypse, the new show from Guitar World, MusicRadar and Guitar Player (opens in new tab).
-In each episode we ask top guitarists: “If you could only take three pedals with you into a future lockdown/weird pedal-related apocalypse, which ones would they be?”
+GUITAR SHOWCASE 2022: It's episode 4 of Pedalpocalypse, the new show from Guitar World, MusicRadar and Guitar Player.
+Produced in LA by British guitarist Robin Davey and Growvision, and inspired by the bad-old-days of lockdown, in each episode we ask guitarists: “If you could only take three pedals with you into a future lockdown/weird pedal-related apocalypse, which ones would they be?

 This month, acclaimed blues player and songwriter Kirk Fletcher reveals the three pedals he'd save when push comes to shove.